MarkusBansky/devise_roles/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install devise_roles

 Also you need to require it in your Application.
 You can create and initializer and add next line to it, or just write at top of your controllers
 ```ruby